Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/04-KFServing/tensorflow.md

     * Connection #0 to host 12.34.56.78 left intact
     }

+## Deploying custom model

+The prepared sample model is stored at `gs://kfserving-samples/models/tensorflow/flowers`.
+The custom model you build yourself also needs to be put into the location InferenceService CRD understands, which is, at the moment of writing this documentation, one of:
+`gs://`, `s3://`, or `pvc://`.

+For a detouched cluster, you could create a local storage using the `persistence.yaml` we provide in `sbin` folder, deploy it in `kfserving-test` namespace like so:

+    $ kubectl create -f persistence.yaml -n kfserving-test storageclass.storage.k8s.io/local-storage created
+    persistentvolume/samba-share-volume created
+    persistentvolumeclaim/samba-share-claim created

+You should see the volume claims:

+    $ kubectl get pvc -n kfserving-test
+    NAME                STATUS   VOLUME               CAPACITY   ACCESS MODES   STORAGECLASS    AGE samba-share-claim   Bound    samba-share-volume   2Gi        RWX            local-storage   16h

+And the volume itself:

+    $ kubectl get pv -n kfserving-test
+    NAME                                       CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS   CLAIM                              STORAGECLASS    REASON   AGE
+    ...
+    samba-share-volume                         2Gi        RWX            Retain           Bound    kfserving-test/samba-share-claim   local-storage            16h

+Then you can copy your model from the `build_models` to where your pvc points to, and mark it in your deployment .yaml, like so:

+    $ cat tensorflow_custom_model.yaml
+    apiVersion: "serving.kubeflow.org/v1alpha2"
+    kind: "InferenceService"
+    metadata:
+    name: "custom-model"
+    spec:
+    default:
+        predictor:
+        tensorflow:
+            #storageUri: "gs://rollingstone/mobilenet"
+            storageUri: "pvc://samba-share-claim/mymodels/build_models/mobilenet"

+## Inferencing using custom model

 See [Tensorflow rest api documentation](https://www.tensorflow.org/tfx/serving/api_rest) on constructing and interpreting the json inpu/output.

 For example, for the custom model we created earlier, we would need to define the instances with `input_1`.